clayne/hacktical-c/error/README.md

 }
 ```

-Keep in mind that code calling functions that throw exceptions has to use `hc_defer()` or similar to clean up on failure.
+Keep in mind that code calling functions that throw exceptions has to use `hc_defer()` or similar to clean up.